-On-Campus Property - Defined as: (1) Any building or property owned or controlled by an College within the same reasonably contiguous geographic area and used by the College in direct support of or in a manner related to the College's educational purposes, including residence halls; and (2) Any building or property that is within or reasonably contiguous to the area identified in (1) above, that is owned by the College but controlled by another person, is frequently used by students and supports Collegial purposes.
+On-Campus Property - Defined as: (1) Any building or property owned or controlled by an law school within the same reasonably contiguous geographic area and used by the law school in direct support of or in a manner related to the law school's educational purposes, including residence halls; and (2) Any building or property that is within or reasonably contiguous to the area identified in (1) above, that is owned by the law school but controlled by another person, is frequently used by students and supports Collegial purposes.

-Non-Campus Property - Defined as: (1) Any building or property owned or controlled by a student organization that is officially recognized by the College; or

-(2) Any building or property owned or controlled by a College that is used in direct support of or in relation to the College's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the College.
+Non-Campus Property - Defined as: (1) Any building or property owned or controlled by a student organization that is officially recognized by the law school; or (2) Any building or property owned or controlled by the law school that is used in direct support of or in relation to the law school's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the law school.